luksamuk/k8s/README.md

   - `30101`: Server port.
 Uses `root` user/pass.
 - `mariadb.yml`: MariaDB database.
   - `30400`: Database port.
 User: `minerva`, pass: `mysql`.
+- `phpmyadmin.yml`: phpMyAdmin tool.
+  - `30401`: Port for accessing phpMyAdmin.
+  - *NOTE:* When attempting to access MariaDB, use the IP of the cluster as reference, from your computer's standpoint.

 ### misc